typelevel/doobie/doc/src/main/tut/05-Parameterized.md

 But how does the `set` constructor work?

 When reading a row or setting parameters in the high-level API, we require an instance of `Composite[A]` for the input or output type.
-It is not immediately obvious when using the `sql` interpolator, but the parameters (each of which require an `Atom` instance, to be discussed in a later chapter) are gathered into a tuple and treated as a single composite parameter.
+It is not immediately obvious when using the `sql` interpolator, but the parameters (each of which require an `Atom` instance, to be discussed in a later chapter) are gathered into an `HList` and treated as a single composite parameter.

 `Composite` instances are derived automatically for column types that have `Atom` instances, and for products of other composites (via `shapeless.ProductTypeclass`).
 We can summon their instances thus: